orchetect/MIDIKit/Sources/MIDIKit/Documentation.docc/Documentation.md

 - Automatically uses appropriate Core MIDI API and defaults to MIDI 2.0 on platforms that support them
 - Supports Swift Playgrounds on iPad and macOS

-See <doc:Getting-Started> for essential information on getting the most from MIDIKit.
+See <doc:MIDIKit-Getting-Started> for essential information on getting the most from MIDIKit.

 ## Extensions